EnlightFragments/enlightfragments.github.io/_posts/2021-09-18-whats-going-on.markdown

 ---

 Everything what's going on, it's not clear.
-The first question came in mind: hould I be afraid?
+The first question came in mind: should I be afraid?
+Death is just as mysterious as life.